AADeLucia/discourse-hw2/README.md

 `/export/b02/amueller/parlai-hw2`

 ### Code
-We also include our modified ParlAI codebase, located in `parlai`.
-This is just a local copy of the code, the full modified codebase is located in a different GitHub repo [here](https://github.com/AADeLucia/ParlAI).
+We also include the modified ParlAI files, located in `modified_parlai`.
+The full modified codebase is located in a different GitHub repo [here](https://github.com/AADeLucia/ParlAI).
 The full repo is a fork of the original [ParlAI codebase](https://parl.ai/).
 We made the following modifications to the code:

 * Option to save model checkpoints individually while training, instead of overwriting the same file
 * Option to save chats from the interactive task (`interactive.py`)